-Campus Connections is a powerful campus-based therapeutic mentoring program for youth, ages 10-18, who are at risk for not reaching their full potential.
+Campus Connections is a powerful campus-based therapeutic mentoring program for youth, ages 10-18.
 In our program, youth are paired in one-on-one mentoring relationships with undergraduate Colorado State University students and together they participate in a structured and engaging weekly program.
 Youth mentees can meet with a therapist throughout the program to get additional support, work on accomplishing goals, and address other therapeutic needs.
 Youth are empowered to select their mentor, choose the activities they participate in, set goals for themselves, and seek support through family therapists.

 A goal of Campus Connections is to promote the resilience and life success of youth who have experienced adversity through strengthening social bonds, increasing academic engagement and performance, decreasing substance use and delinquency, and improving sense of self.

 Each time youth meet with mentors they will be familiarized to the college atmosphere and vast opportunities college provides with weekly walks around campus.
 Through art projects, cooking classes, sports, dance, yoga, and more, our goal is to equip youth with niches, hobbies, and skills which prepare them to give back to the community, while growing in personal confidence.